chanzlee/pizza-order/README.md

 | The program prints out results price and inputted value in texts in confirmation section. | Choose Thin crust/ Ham/ Large | price: $18 |
 ## Setup/Installation Requirements

-* Open file in a web browser.
 * Clone the repository.
+* Open html file in a web browser.

 ## Known Bugs